 Eggs are another great source of protein and nutrition.
-This Egg and Cheese Press from Pressman’s comes with eggs, cheddar, mozzarella, Swiss cheese and diced tomatoes.
+This Egg and Cheese Press from Pressman’s comes with eggs, cheddar, mozzarella, Swiss cheese, and diced tomatoes.
 This is a filling and healthy meal to have before your fast.
-You can even order for combos with coffee, hot chocolate, or smoothies.
+You can even order combos with coffee, hot chocolate, or smoothies.

 Soup would make a really good dish to relish after long hours of fasting.
 It is light as well as nutritious and helps the body rejuvenate and gain energy.
 Heavier meals and drinks can be consumed thereafter.
 The Ash Reshteh from Iran Zamin is a traditional Persian soup slowly cooked with chickpeas, onions, and mint.
 You can also add extra bread to go with the soup.